-&lt;sup>2 O&M Plans also specify production sampling.
+&lt;sup>2 O&M plans also specify production sampling.
 Sampling and monitoring of treatment systems are not captured within this EMP.

-C-746-U Landfill.
-The C-746-U Solid Waste Landfill is an operating landfill owned and managed by DOE.
-This landfill currently is being operated as a contained landfill under the landfill permit; 21 MWs (Figure C.1) are monitored quarterly for organic, inorganic, and radiological parameters.
+(Figure C.1) are monitored quarterly for organic, inorganic, and radiological parameters.
 Additional analytical information is found in Appendix C. Sampling and monitoring of the treatment system is not captured within this document because it is part of the daily operations of the landfill.